kee-reel/hacker/content/linux/advanced-terminal-usage.md

 We add a new alias to the end of "~/.bashrc" instead of going into the file through a text editor.

-# Итоги
+# Summing up

-Ohh, well, tin.
-It was very difficult for me to structure this article, because for advanced use of the terminal, you need to know a lot of things right away.
+Well, it was very difficult for me to structure this article, because for advanced use of the terminal, you need to know a lot of things right away.
 However, I tried to give examples that can be understood without a deep dive into the topic.

 Let's fix it: